dquinn25/Learning-Journal/computer-setup.md

 - ~ (tilde) - This is a shortcut for your home directory
 - . (dot) - This is a reference to your current directory.
 - .. (dotdot) This is a reference to the parent directory
-- / nulifys sspecial meaning
+- / nulifys special meaning

 ## Terminalogy